Dr Mac Brunson Pastor at First Baptist Church Jacksonville, Fl described the series of prayer meetings in a sermon in early 2014.

 “What moved me the most was that people who had grown up in two atheist dictatorships – first the Nazis then the communist regimes – were able to distil the message of Jesus into two words: no violence.

 “Without the church it would have been like all other revolutions before – bloody and unsuccessful.””
-See link below for more information.
+See this link for more information.